bornhack/bornhack-website/README.md

 $ source venv/bin/activate
 ```

-If you installed python3 using Homebrew on macOS, you will need to install virtualenv by runinng the following command first:
+If you installed python3 using Homebrew on macOS, you will need to install virtualenv by running the following command first:
 ```
 pip3 install virtualenv
 ```